 As the internet has evolved, people have come to expect a speedy browsing experience.
 Long gone are the days of Netscape, when pages could take minutes to load (if you were lucky!)
 Today, people who surf the web demand responsive sites.
 In fact, according to research conducted by Bitcatcha, 47-percent of individuals expect a site to load in less than two seconds, and 40-percent claim they would abandon a site entirely if the page took longer than three seconds to load.
 Some users will allow small delays for more established sites, such as Facebook, but those are rare exceptions for larger names.

-Slower Web Pages Mean Lower Conversionswebsite speed
+Slower Web Pages Mean Lower Conversions

 As just mentioned, 40-percent of people claim they would abandon a website if it took longer than three seconds to load.
 If 1000 people were to visit your site a day, that means 400 would abandon it before they even saw your product, if your website is too slow.
 The simple fact is that slow speed means lower conversions.
 If this isn’t worrying enough, consider this example: Amazon conducted tests which showed that if their site took just one second longer to load, they would lose $1.6 billion per year.
 Let me repeat that – $1.6 BILLION over just ONE second!